 Lower Division Colloquia

 What does "colloquia" mean?
 Colloquium is from the Latin verb loqui, meaning “to talk or speak.”
 Our colloquia offer students the opportunity to complete introductory-level courses in an intimate Honors setting.
-Rather than sitting in a lecture hall with 150+ others, students can take equivalent courses with a fraction of that number of students – typically between 20 and 30 students.
+Rather than a larger lecture hall setting, students can take equivalent introductory courses in a small, discussion-based setting – typically with around 20 students.

-Two Lower Division Colloquia (4 or 5 credits each) are required to graduate with Honors.
-Students may count one of the following in lieu of one colloquium: MATH 134, MATH 135, MATH 138, CHEM 175, CHEM 176, or CHEM 225.
+Two Lower Division Colloquia (3 to 5 credits each) are required to graduate with Honors.
+Students may also count one of the following in lieu of one colloquium: MATH 134, MATH 135, MATH 138, CHEM 175, CHEM 176, or CHEM 225.
 Click for the dropdown menu to see the course description and the course equivalences.
 Not all colloquia are offered every quarter.

 Equivalent to ANTH 201